rkrx/php-streams/README.md

 ### OutputStream

 An `OutputStream` is a write-only stream.
 It has no information on its size or the cursor-position in the stream.
-The `OutputStream` is good for situations were it doesn't matter if a `Stream` has other abilities then writing data and closing the stream.
+The `OutputStream` is good for situations were it doesn't matter if a `Stream` has other abilities then writing data.

 Method | Return-type | Possible exception(s)
 ------ | ----------- | ---------------------
 `write($data)` | `static` | IOException
+`flush()` | `static` | IOException

 Examples: